JoelMartinezSalesforce/mom-gpt/README.md

 ## Next Steps

 While MoMGPT provides robust support for embedding models and quantization, training custom embedding models is a possible next step.
 The current implementation does not provide training scripts for custom models, so users will need to implement their own training pipelines based on their specific requirements.

-## Contributing

-We welcome contributions from the community!
-Please feel free to submit a pull request or open an issue if you have any suggestions or bug reports.
-Ensure to follow the project's coding guidelines and commit message conventions.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.